 The series was briefly revived with Fantasy Island (1998-9) starring Malcolm McDowell as Mr Roarke and with Mädchen Amick as his assistant, although this was cancelled after thirteen episodes.
 This big screen revival comes from Blumhouse who have cornered the contemporary theatrical horror market with successes such as Paranormal Activity (2007), Insidious (2010), The Purge (2013) and Ouija (2014), all of which have produced sequels, along with a good many others (see below).

 Director Jeff Wadlow first appeared with the martial arts film Never Back Down (2008), followed by the slasher film Cry Wolf (2005), Kick-Ass 2 (2013) and the non-genre True Memoirs of an International Assassin (2016).
 Wadlow first teamed with Blumhouse for the horror film Truth or Dare (2018)).
-He has also acted as a producer on the tv series’ Bates Motel (2013-7) and The Strain (2014-7) and wrote the Vin Diesel action film/comic-book adaptation Bloodshot (2020).
+Subsequent to this, he went on to make the Halloween film The Curse of Bridge Hollow (2022).
+He has also acted as a producer on the tv series’ Bates Motel (2013-7), The Strain (2014-7) and Are You Afraid of the Dark?
+(2019-21) and wrote the Vin Diesel action film/comic-book adaptation Bloodshot (2020).